ovotech/gitoops/docs/blog_post.md

 - Relationships between users and teams within an organization.
 - Repositories that users/teams can access.
 We're particularly interested in repositories a user/team can open a pull request against (`write` access in GitHub) or have admin access on (allowing them to disable branch protections to abuse a production deployment pipeline triggered on a merge to the main branch, for example).
-- Which repositories have branch protections enabled?
+- Repositories that have branch protections enabled.

 ### CI/CD Configurations